Vivekdesai25/Practiced_codes/README.md

 Because:
 - I need to practice python and Java 💻
 - I like pressing `Ctrl + S` for no reason 😅
-- And mostly because Stack Overflow said so 👨‍🏫
+- And mostly because Stack Overflows

 Here, you’ll find:
 - 🚧 Half-baked logic